Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 2: Data Manipulation Language (DML)
 DML commands are used to manage the data within your database tables.
 These are the most frequently used commands in day-to-day operations.

-**Use Cases & Tips:**
+> [!tip]
-- Always use a `WHERE` clause with `UPDATE` and `DELETE` statements unless you intend to modify every single row in the table.
+> - Always use a `WHERE` clause with `UPDATE` and `DELETE` statements unless you intend to modify every single row in the table.
 Forgetting the `WHERE` clause is a common and dangerous mistake.
-- Wrap related DML operations in a transaction (using `BEGIN TRANSACTION`, `COMMIT`, `ROLLBACK`) to ensure data integrity.
+> - Wrap related DML operations in a transaction (using `BEGIN TRANSACTION`, `COMMIT`, `ROLLBACK`) to ensure data integrity.
 If one part of the operation fails, you can roll back the entire set of changes.

 ##### 1. INSERT
 ```mysql